 So why then did I feel compelled to leave work, get in the car and drive the 140 miles from Darlington to Nottingham?
 I’m still trying to come out with a sensible honest answer for that.
 But as I hit the motorway I thought to myself that I didn’t want him to die, that I wanted to see him again, and I resolved to get to Nottingham.
 I’m uncertain what I thought I would find when I got there.
 It was a shock.
 I didn’t have time to think things through.
 Someone tells you your Dad is ill (dying) and your instinct is to go.
 We often do things on instinct which we later wonder about.

-A little under three hours later I was sat in the relatives room in the intensive care unit wondering what the fuck I was doing there.
+A little under three hours later I was sat in the relatives room in the intensive care unit wondering what I was doing there.

 This never did.
 That is my loss.
-Talk about a fucking paradox, eh?
+Talk about a paradox, eh?

 …and I think it was when Joe arrived in the early hours of the morning of Tuesday 21st July, the day he was pronounced dead, that I was hit by the realisation that I actually didn’t care about the dead dad thing, and that I was hurting because I wasn’t hurting.
 To mourn death is one thing, to mourn life is quite another.

 I saw him on Tuesday and I said ‘see you later, mate’.
 But I wasn’t saying goodbye to the man in the bed before me, I was saying goodbye to the Dad I wish I had.
 To the relationship I wish I had experienced.
 To that chance to love someone who should have been everything to me but was nothing.

 To say I’ll miss him is wrong.
 I missed him every damn day since I was 13.
 I missed him for 20 years, even for those brief two years we spent together when I lived in Nottingham.
 Even then he wasn’t the Dad that I wanted or needed.
 We were close, like I am close to other friends.
 But it was not what it should have been.